robertdebock/learn-terraform/ADVANCED/terraform-cloud.md

 The file `versions.tf` can be modified to use remote state as well.

+Another (CLI based) [repo](https://github.com/robertdebock/terraform-cloud-my_ws) to show `terraform apply`.

 ## Assignment

 There is a great [track](https://learn.hashicorp.com/collections/terraform/cloud-get-started) for this.
-That track covers much more than just workspaces, so I suggest to finish these labs:
+That track covers much more than just workspaces, please finish these labs:

 - [ ] Sign up for Terraform Cloud
 - [ ] Create a Workspace

-The rest of the labs work with AWS, which is not always true for this course.
+The rest of the labs work with AWS, which is not always applicable for this course.

 ## Questions: